Chapter One: Discover Dromaria

 Dragons

 Dragon, the very word, evokes a sense of awe.
 These glorious creatures have shaped RPGs since the beginning.
-Their very presence infused into the foundations of the genre.
+Their presence is infused into the foundations of the genre.
 Dromaria is no different.
 From the mighty Primals, whose breath and blood shape the elements, to their children who roam the skies, forests, and oceans, dragons are not merely monsters; they are the pillars upon which history rests.
 Dragon lore stretches back to an age before the arrival of mortals when dragons were uncontested.
 This was a time of unbridled freedom for their kind, their desires only limited by their imagination.
 But the world was forever altered with the arrival of outsiders.
 It was a time of tumult and conflict.
 The eventual understanding came at great cost.
 The establishment of the Covenant marked a new world where dragons and mortals found a way to coexist, their fates sealed by a pact of divine rule.
 In this section, we will explore the history of these legendary beings, their characteristics, the hierarchy within their kind, and the laws that govern their existence.
 We will unveil the truths about dragon’s elemental connections, the mysteries of their birth and death, their long lives filled with magic, and the territories they hold sacred.
 As we delve into the world of dragons, one must prepare to encounter the magnificence and terror of these ancient creatures, for to know dragons is to know the heart and soul of Dromaria itself.

 Before Mortals